New Edition!

 Avoiding Unlawful Questions

 The chart below (“Preemployment Inquiries”) outlines the type of information that you can ask for in applications and during job interviews.
 Follow the chart to comply with federal laws.
 Adhering to the federal laws might also be sufficient for complying with the laws of your state, but to be sure, check with your state’s fair employment office.
 (You can find charts listing state fair employment laws and offices in the appendix.)
-Note that in California and a handful of other states, employers can’t ask about an applicant’s salary history on job applications or at any other point during the hiring process.
+Note that in California and several other states, employers can’t ask about an applicant’s salary history on job applications or at any other point during the hiring process.

 In addition to the areas covered in the chart, the ADA prohibits any preemployment questions about a disability.
 Before you make a job offer, you may ask questions about an applicant’s ability to perform specific job functions.
 You may not, however, inquire about the nature or severity of a disability, ask about medical history or treatment, or require any medical exam.
 These rules apply to application forms, job interviews, and background or reference checks.
 See Chapter 9 for more on the ADA.